Reviews

 Public Premium

-Public Premium is an optional add-on service currently priced at $10 per month.
+Public Premium is an optional add-on service currently priced at $10 per month ($96 if paid annually).
 A Premium subscription is not required to use the app, but it may be beneficial to some users, including active traders and those with larger portfolios.

 Here’s what’s included with a Public Premium subscription: